dotnet/docs-maui/docs/fundamentals/localization.md

 </PropertyGroup>
 ```

-If an image is not present for a particular language, MacCatalyst will fall back to the default native language folder and load the image from there.
+If an image is not present for a particular language, Mac Catalyst will fall back to the default native language folder and load the image from there.

 ### Windows

-On Windows, localized images are stored using a folder-based naming convention in the *Platforms\\Windows\\Assets\\Images* folder.
-Folders are named with the language, and optional culture.
+On Windows, localized images are stored using a folder-based naming convention in the *Platforms\Windows\Assets\Images* folder.
+Folders should be named with the language, and optional culture.
 For example, the Spanish-language folder is named *es* and the Mexico locale folder should be named *es-MX*.
+The build action of each image should be set to **Content**.

+Only two characters are required in the folder name when specifying a top-level language, such as *es*.
+However, when specifying a full locale, the folder name format requires a dash to separate the language from the culture.
+For example, the Mexico locale (es-MX) folder should be named *es-MX*.
 The image file names in each locale folder should be identical:

 :::image type="content" source="media/localization/images-folder-structure-windows.png" alt-text="Screenshot of the localized folder structure in Visual Studio for images on Windows.":::

 ### Consume localized images

-On Android, iOS, and MacCatalyst localized images can be consumed by setting the <xref:Microsoft.Maui.Controls.Image.Source> property of an <xref:Microsoft.Maui.Controls.Image> to the image filename.
-However, on Windows `Image.Source` must be set to the path and filename of the image.
+On Android, iOS, and Mac Catalyst, localized images can be consumed by setting the <xref:Microsoft.Maui.Controls.Image.Source> property of an <xref:Microsoft.Maui.Controls.Image> to the image filename.
+However, on Windows, `Image.Source` must be set to the path and filename of the image.
 This can be accomplished in XAML by using the [`OnPlatform`](xref:Microsoft.Maui.Controls.Xaml.OnPlatformExtension) markup extension:

 ```xaml
 <Image Source="{OnPlatform flag.png, WinUI=Platforms/Windows/Assets/Images/flag.png}" />